-One of the biggest worries of gardeners is the threat of freezing weather and frosts that can harm or kill plants and damage crops.
+Gardeners often worry about the threat of freezing temperatures and frosts that can harm or even kill plants and damage crops.

 - Root-hardy perennials: The foliage is killed back by a freeze, but the roots survive in a dormant state until spring.